Can You Wear One Earbud While Driving?

 • Use a dashboard phone holder

-• Avoid holding it in hand while driving
+• Avoid holding it in your hand while driving

 These options keep your hands on the wheel and ears open to the road.